ArweaveTeam/docs.arweave.org-developers/tools/arweave-deploy/README.md

 ### Deploy a file

-If you're deploying HTML pages and have have external resources referenced, like style sheets, JavaScript, or images, then use the directory deploy workflow.
+If you're deploying HTML pages and have external resources referenced, like style sheets, JavaScript, or images, then use the directory deploy workflow.

 ```text
 arweave deploy path-to-my/file.txt